98548J/98548J.github.io/docs/TeamHistory/2023-09-20-CataRedesign.md

 ## Review calendar and timeline(s) -

-We were able to get caught up on notebook and testing, the wings have also been installed and perform well it is a good addition to the robot.
+We were able to get caught up on the notebook and testing, the wings have also been installed and perform well it is a good addition to the robot.

 ## Tasks -